ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

     }
 ));
 {% endhighlight %}

+`BasicStrategy` and `ClientPasswordStrategy` are responsible for `Client` credentials verification.
+They share similar code because they are interchangeable, we can use one or another.
+From [OAuth 2.0 spec](https://tools.ietf.org/html/draft-ietf-oauth-v2-27#section-2.3.1) we can see that _"HTTP Basic authentication"_ is required and _"client credentials in the request body"_ is optional (for clients who don't support HTTP Basic auth).
+We implemented both.

 `oauth2.js` is responsible for the issuance and renewal of the token.
 One token exchange strategy is for username-password flow, another is to refresh tokens.